 But before that, before finding an agent and before completing a piece of work a writer hustles toward literary success.

-Getting to the point of having a finished work ready to submit to the scrutiny of agents and editors, requires artistic and business skills.
-From the artistic perspective, it takes a lot of writing, planning, editing, and researching.
-From a business perspective, it takes pitching to agents, networking to get a better chance at a deal, researching publishing houses, cold calls, and so on.
+Because getting to the point of having a finished work ready to submit to the scrutiny of agents, editors, and readers requires artistic and business skills.
+From the artistic perspective, it takes a lot of writing, planning, editing, and researching; From a business perspective, it takes pitching to agents, networking to get a better chance at a deal, researching publishing houses, cold calls, and so on.

 Writers are like a one-person business.
 A writer produces the product ( literary pieces), envisions the future, researches the market ( keeping up-to-date with the literary and publishing world), invests in the ‘business’, improves the quality of the product, manages the PR, social accounts, and career beneficial relationships.
 If they are public about building their career, similar to the way I am with this blog, then there’s a whole lot more having to do with content creation and management.